ArchipelagoMW/Archipelago/worlds/pokemon_rb/docs/setup_en.md

 Once Bizhawk has been installed, open Bizhawk and change the following settings:

+- Go to Config > Customize.
+Switch to the Advanced tab, then switch the Lua Core from "NLua+KopiLua" to "Lua+LuaInterface".
+Then restart Bizhawk.
+This is required for the Lua script to function correctly.
+  **NOTE: Even if "Lua+LuaInterface" is already selected, toggle between the two options and reselect it.
+Fresh installs** **of newer versions of Bizhawk have a tendency to show "Lua+LuaInterface" as the default selected option but still load** **"NLua+KopiLua" until this step is done.**
 - Under Config > Customize > Advanced, make sure the box for AutoSaveRAM is checked, and click the 5s button.
   This reduces the possibility of losing save data in emulator crashes.
 - Under Config > Customize, check the "Run in background" box.
 This will prevent disconnecting from the client while